NF (rapper): Career

-Feuerstein stated that, during his childhood, rap was an escape for him.
-He would record songs on a karaoke machine, recording instrumentals on one microphone and his raps on the other.
+Feuerstein has stated that during his childhood, hip hop was an escape for him.
+He would record songs on a karaoke machine, recording instrumentals on one microphone and his rhymes on the other.
 On November 29, 2010, Feuerstein independently released his debut studio album Moments under his real name.
 On August 2, 2011, he released his debut single "Alone".
 The song featured songwriter and producer Tommee Profitt and Brooke Griffith.
 In 2012, Feuerstein's work attracted the attention of Xist Music.
 On May 2, 2012, he released his debut extended play I'm Free with production work from Profitt.
 The tracklist consisted of nine songs including "Alone".
 The EP also included an exclusive version of "Alone" featuring Sean Simmonds.
-Xist teased for the release of the self-titled extended play, NF, but Feuerstein parted ways with the label after a dispute and the production of NF was postponed.
+Xist teased for the release of the self-titled extended play NF, but Feuerstein parted ways with the label after a dispute and the production of NF was postponed.
 Despite this, NF featured a song, "Only One", featuring Shuree Williams, in the label's compilation album, Move Vol 1.
 He released a single, "Beautiful Addiction", on November 4, 2013.
 The song again featured an appearance from Profitt, as well as vocals from Brady Schmitz and Danielle Swift.

-Feuerstein signed to Capitol Christian Music Group in 2014, before the release of the EP, NF.
+Feuerstein signed with Capitol Christian Music Group in 2014, before the release of the EP NF.
 This project was his breakthrough release on the Billboard, as it charted on the Christian Albums chart at No. 12, on the Top Gospel Albums at No. 4, and on the Top Rap Albums at No. 15.
 This extended play was reviewed by Jesus Freak Hideout and New Release Tuesday, receiving two three-and-a-half-star reviews.
 CCM Magazine reviewed the EP and awarded it four stars.
 His first studio album, Mansion, was released on March 31, 2015, by Capitol CMG.

 "Intro", the lead single from Mansion, is included in the video game Madden NFL 16.
 NF's songs have been played on ESPN, VH1, Showtime, NBC's Chicago P.D., Grimm, Shades of Blue, a trailer for an Apex Legends update and in the season finale trailer of Fox's Empire.
 His music video for "Intro" premiered on MTV.com's homepage, and the video has also appeared on MTVU, AbsolutePunk, 2DOPEBOYZ, Raps & Hustles and The College Dropouts.

 NF's songs "I Just Wanna Know" and "Real" were released on April 8, 2016, and on April 22, 2016, respectively, as singles from his second studio album Therapy Session, released on April 22, 2016.
 "Warm Up" was released as a non-album single on September 8, 2016.